 Radial velocities in APOGEE are reported with respect to the center of mass of the Solar System - the barycenter.
 The individual exposures are corrected for the relative motion of the Earth along the line of sight to the star during each observation.
 This correction is called the "barycentric correction," and it can be calculated very accurately (to m/s levels).
 When these corrections are applied to the absolute RVs, we determine the RV with respect to the barycenter or Vhelio for short.

-Note: The header keyword
+Note: The terminology and header keyword

 VHELIO is retained for historical reasons, but the pipeline is calculating a true barycentric velocity, not a heliocentric velocity.

 For significantly enhanced detection and characterization of spectroscopic multiples that includes visual inspection, identification of individual components, and attempts to fit orbits, see the Value Added Catalog, put link to Marina's catalog here

 The RV uncertainty depends on the S/N, the resolution, and the information in the spectral lines themselves.
 A spectrum with many deep and narrow lines (such as in cool and metal-rich stars) will have a more precise RV than a spectrum with a few shallow and broad lines (such as in hot stars).
 The RV uncertainty in the APOGEE spectra can be estimated by looking at the RV scatter for stars with multiple visits.
 The histogram of the RV scatter peaks at ~70 m/s (much smaller than our original survey target of 500 m/s), but it has a long tail at larger scatter.
 Much of this is due to real variability from stellar binaries.
 The observed scatter is stored in the

 VSCATTER parameter for each star, and it is probably the best indicator to use to determine whether a star is a binary (for stars with multiple visits).
 If